 - History taking.

 - Cognitive and mental state examination.

 - Physical examination and other appropriate investigations.

 - A review of medication in order to identify and minimise use of drugs, including over-the-counter products, which may adversely affect cognitive functioning.

-- Clinical cognitive assessment in those with suspected dementia should include examination of attention and concentration, orientation, short-term and long-term memory, praxis, language and executive function.
+- Clinical cognitive function tests in those with suspected dementia should include examination of attention and concentration, orientation, short-term and long-term memory, praxis, language and executive function.

 - As part of this assessment, formal cognitive testing should be undertaken using a standardised instrument.
-For the purposes of screening in primary care, a test should be short, simple, easy to learn and perform with high sensitivities and specificities.
+For the purposes of screening in primary care, a test should be short, simple and easy to learn, and perform with high sensitivities and specificities.